-Net debt at the year end, defined as all bank and third party debt, less cash at bank, excluding shareholder loans was an asset of £0.6 million (2014: liability £1.6 million).
-This comprised: £3.5 million in cash balances, less £0.8 million in bank facilities drawn, invoice discounting facilities of £1.2 million and other third party loans of £1.0 million.
+Net debt at the year end, defined as all bank and third party debt, less cash at bank, excluding shareholder loans was an asset of £2.8m million (2015: asset of £0.6 million).
+This comprised: £3.6 million in cash balances, less £0.8 million in invoice discounting facilities.